Chart Color Schemes

 Bonnells Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to impact the area, notably Trinity Point Mixed Use Development, Alliance Avenue and Wyee Road Intersection Upgrade (scheduled for completion in late 2021), Fishery Point Road and Morisset Park Road Intersection Upgrade (commencing Q3 2022), and Morisset Place Strategy (initiation planned for early 2023).
+Five projects are identified by AreaSearch as potentially impacting the area's performance: Trinity Point Mixed Use Development, Alliance Avenue and Wyee Road Intersection Upgrade (scheduled for completion in late 2023), Fishery Point Road and Morisset Park Road Intersection Upgrade (commencing in early 2024), and Morisset Place Strategy (approved in March 2021).

 Professional plan users can use the search below to filter and access additional projects.